WEDFoundation/me-we-it-ai/ME_WE_IT.md

   about all the potentially bad outcomes that could result from our work that we should be testing for before we go live?
-* Do I believe we have been thorough in our testing strategy and deployment to ensure we have unearthed any issues that could arise from the models outputs?
+* Do I believe we have been thorough in our testing strategy and deployment to ensure we have unearthed any issues that could arise from the model's outputs?
 * Did the results of the training data and feedback from taggers match the original intent I had when creating the model?
 If not, what differed and how do I know it differed?